Master-Oldu/master-azerbaijani-astro/src/content/blog/practice-azerbaijani-daily-effortless-habits.md

 - Waiting 30 seconds?
 Count to *otuz*
 - Sets at the gym?
 "Beş, altı, yeddi..."
 - Microwaving for 2 minutes?
-Count to *iyirmi*
+Count to *iyirmi* slowly

 **Pro tip:** When you check the time, say it in Azerbaijani: *"Saat dörd."*